La Baule – Presqu'île de Guérande

-La Presqu’île de Guérande (Guérande Peninsula) is an Atlantic destination located in the North-West of France, between the Loire estuary and the mouth of the Vilaine.
+The Presqu'île de Guérande (/fr/, Guérande Peninsula; Ledenez Gwenrann) is a coastal area of Brittany, between the Loire estuary and the mouth of the Vilaine.
 It encompasses about 20 towns split up into two departments: Morbihan and Loire-Atlantique.

 This area is often called Guérande Peninsula, partly because of Guérande, a scenic town that triggers off images of a medieval town and the salt marshes.

 Geography

 Location

 Characterized by the diversity of its landscapes, La Baule - Presqu’île de Guérande is bounded by the Atlantic Ocean at the West and the South, by the mouth of the Vilaine at the North, and by the Brière marshland at the East.
 This area is partly covered by the Brière Nature Park, created in 1970.